MatthijsvdWielen/firely-docs-simplifier/data_governance_and_quality_control/simplifierGithub.rst

 To get started, you create a project and `establish a webhook <#github-linking>`_ to your GitHub repository.

--	Create an ImplementationGuide resource, or download an ImplementationGuide resource from a Simplifier project together with all the belonging content (.md pages, images, etc.)
+-	Create an `Implementation Guide <../implementation_guide/create_your_first_ig.html>`_ and download this guide,  or download an Implementation Guide from a Simplifier project together with all the belonging content (guide.yaml, .md pages, images, etc.)

 -	Push the resources to your GitHub repository.
+If you do not yet see your IG files in your Simplifier project you can go to the GitHub menu in Simplifier and click ``Reimport``.

--	Your Simplifier project will now contain all these files.
-Locate the ImplementationGuide resource.
+- Your Simplifier project will now contain all IG files.
+Locate the guide.yaml file and open it in Simplifier.

--	Click on ``Update`` followed by ``Edit: Update by editing in IG editor``.
-This will convert the ImplementationGuide resource to a Simplifier IG.
+-	Click on the ``Update`` menu followed by ``Edit: Create IG and start updating in IG Editor``.
+This will convert the guide.yaml to a Simplifier IG.

  .. image:: ../images/ConvertIG.png

 -	Choose the desired conversion settings of your IG.
 -	The Implementation Guide editor will now open with your IG - leave it as-is.
 You will also find the IG in the Guides tab of your project.

-From now on, you can edit the ImplementationGuide resource and its pages from within your GitHub repository.
+From now on, you can edit the guide.yaml and the IG pages from within your GitHub repository.
 Your changes will be automatically pushed to Simplifier and your online Implementation Guide.

+.. _gh_rights:

 Github Rights explanation
 -------------------------